martinmoene/string-lite/README.md

 find_first: position of sub string in string - string-string
 find_first: position of sub string in string - string-string_view
 find_first: position of sub string in string - string_view-string_view
-find_first: position of regex in string: string-regex
-find_first_re: position of regex in string: char*-char*
-find_first_re: position of regex in string: string-char*
-find_first_re: position of regex in string: string-string
-find_first_re: position of regex in string: string-string_view
-find_first_re: position of regex in string: string_view-string_view
 find_last: position of sub string in string - char*-char
 find_last: position of sub string in string - string-char
 find_last: position of sub string in string - string_view-char